LEARNING AT NUGENT HOUSE SCHOOL

 At Nugent House School, pupils study National Curriculum subjects in Key Stages 2, 3 and 4.
 We also provide Post 16 education for young people up to 19 years old.

-The school prides itself on providing a holistic approach to education by preparing pupils for all the opportunities, responsibilities and experiences of adult life.
+The school prides itself on providing a holistic approach to education, by preparing pupils for of all the opportunities, responsibilities and experiences of adult life.

-All boys are expected to wear school uniform which is provided.
+All pupils are expected to wear school uniform, this is provided by Nugent House School.

-The school enjoys a large and superbly equipped sports hall which accommodates equipment for Physical Education and Gymnastics, a wide range of indoor games and also an excellent indoor climbing wall.
+The school enjoys a large and fully equipped sports hall which accommodates equipment for Physical Education and Gymnastics, a wide range of indoor games and also an excellent indoor climbing wall.

-Extensive playing fields, athletics track and tennis courts are also provided allowing for a wide range of team and individual sporting pursuits for all pupils.
+An extensive playing field and athletics track are also provided, allowing for a wide range of team and individual sporting pursuits for all pupils.